hipe-0/pre-amplifier/README.md

 This simple amplifier brings nice overtones to my guitar or my synthesizer (link on github https://github.com/hipe-0/synthesizer).
 3D-Print and weld your own using the provided shematic and bill of materials!

+This is by no mean a highly polished guitar amp, I'm a noob learning electronics, but it works for me.
+Any feedback appreciated!

 ![oveview](https://github.com/user-attachments/assets/4b9e8350-353e-4c2c-883b-4f41ec04b319)

 # Features